1. Contact addresses

 2.2 Legal bases

-We process personal data in accordance with Swiss law, in particular the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).
+We process personal data in accordance with Swiss law, particularly the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).

-We process – to the extent that the European General Data Protection Regulation (GDPR) is applicable – personal data or personal information according to at least one of the following legal bases:
+We process – insofar as and to the extent that the European General Data Protection Regulation (GDPR) is applicable – personal data or personal information according to at least one of the following legal bases:

 Art.
 6 para.
 1 lit. b GDPR for the necessary processing of personal data to fulfill a contract with the data subject as well as to carry out pre-contractual measures.

 Art.
 6 para.
-1 lit. f GDPR for the necessary processing of personal data to protect legitimate interests – including the legitimate interests of third parties – provided that the fundamental freedoms and rights as well as the interests of the data subject do not prevail.
-Such interests include in particular the sustainable, humane, secure, and reliable exercise of our activities and operations, ensuring information security, protection against abuse, enforcement of our own legal claims, and compliance with Swiss law.
+1 lit. f GDPR for the necessary processing of personal data to safeguard legitimate interests – including the legitimate interests of third parties – provided that the fundamental freedoms and rights as well as the interests of the data subject do not prevail.
+Such interests include in particular the sustainable, humane, secure, and reliable exercise of our activities and operations, the assurance of information security, protection against abuse, enforcement of our legal claims, and compliance with Swiss law.

 Art.
 6 para.
 1 lit. c GDPR for the necessary processing of personal data to fulfill a legal obligation to which we are subject under any applicable law of member states in the European Economic Area (EEA).